Free standard shipping on orders over $99*

 Single-Sided Fireplace

-This is the most common setup — one opening in the front.
-Most standard gas log sets are designed for single-sided fireplaces.
+This is the most common fireplace type — one opening in the front.

 See-Through / Multi-Sided Fireplace

-For these fireplaces, you’ll want a see-through gas log set designed to look finished from multiple viewing angles.
+These require log sets designed to look finished from multiple viewing angles.

 Still Not Sure?
 We’ll Check It For You